EuropeanUniversityFoundation/eche-api/docs/01_ECHE_DATA/02_ERASMUS.md

 _All processed fields are saved with a prefix: `_processed.{field}`._

+## Unicode normalization

+All **original** values are normalized according to the Unicode standard form `NFKC` - [read more](https://docs.python.org/3/library/unicodedata.html#unicodedata.normalize).
+This is the only change applied to the original data, whereas all other operations described below are applied to a new data point.

 ## Normalizing the Erasmus Code

 The **Erasmus Code** identifier presents a challenge for client applications when used as a unique identifier due to the fact that it includes spaces (` `).
 Certain software is known for collapsing multiple consecutive space characters (i.e. web browsers, spreadsheet applications) leading to many known issues in real life client applications.